-This state might finally repeal its archaic abortion ban
+New Mexico may finally repeal its archaic abortion ban

 In 2008 and 2009, state representatives proposed measures to repeal the abortion ban and establish a positive right to the procedure, but those bills quickly died.
 Before last year’s legislative session, abortion rights groups started organizing around repealing the ban, arguing that Democrats underestimate the support for abortion rights among their constituents.
 Still, a bill co-sponsored by Ferrary didn’t make much headway in a busy legislative session.
 Because abortion rights weren’t in immediate danger, it was easy to let other issues take precedence.

 Earlier this year, Ferrary and another Democrat introduced the bill once again.
 But a quirk of state law meant the bill never made it to the House floor: In even-numbered years, New Mexico has a short legislative session in which only budget bills and bills chosen by the governor get a hearing.
-Governor Susana Martinez wouldn’t put the bill on the agenda.
+Gov. Martinez wouldn’t put the bill on the agenda.
 The pro-life governor has mostly avoided talking about abortion, a tactic that has angered pro-life groups who believe she’s not tough enough on the issue.

 Despite that setback, some activists see an opening in this year’s governor’s race, because next session, Martinez won’t be in office.
-Ferrary, who’s up for re-election this year, plans to sponsor a bill repealing the abortion ban once again.
-Since it’s an odd-numbered year, the legislature’s Democratic majority could ensure the bill is heard if they choose, no matter who the governor is.
+Ferrary, who’s up for reelection this year, plans to sponsor a bill repealing the abortion ban once again.
+Since it’s an odd-numbered year, the Legislature’s Democratic majority could ensure the bill is heard if they choose, no matter who the governor is.
 But they’d need a governor in office who would sign the measure.

 The candidates to replace Martinez are Democrat Michelle Lujan Grisham, who supports abortion rights and is endorsed by Planned Parenthood, and Republican Steve Pearce, an abortion opponent endorsed by pro-life groups.
 Lujan Grisham, currently a Democratic congresswoman and the candidate leading the polls, has spoken out against abortion restrictions introduced in the House and pledged to fight for reproductive rights as governor.